emily-chan/Haskell-Blog/README.md

 [Multi-paradigm Languages](Multiparadigm-Languages.md) explores the language Scala on how it integrates functional and object-oriented programming and its benefits.

+I benchmarked algorithms on [Haskell vs. Python](HaskellvsPython.md) to compare the execution times for programs in both Haskell and Python.

 Pages:
 - [Haskell Installation](Haskell-Installation.md)
 - [Functional Programming](Functional-Programming.md)